Skip to main content

 • Use the same provider ID in both Bland and your IdP

-Cause: Missing user attributesSolution:
+Cause: Missing or incorrect user attributesSolution:

-• Verify attribute mappings in IdP
+• Verify attribute mappings in your IdP (email is required)

 Testing Your Configuration